HHS/simpler-grants-gov/documentation/decisions/adr/2023-08-16-shared-calendar.md

 Free with a Google account
 Business Starter for Google Workspace, which includes all Google apps, starts at $6/user/month.
 Must be integrated with google workspace

+# Slack (Outlook and Gmail Integration)
+Its Free
+Easy onboarding for HHS, Micro Health, Agile6 and Nava Ability to view team members availability across calendars Ability to add External video conferencing to the meeting invite Ability to create meeting invite using slack
+Create an event right from Slack using the shortcuts button.
+Automatically sync your calendar to your Slack status to let your team know when you are in a meeting, out of the office, or working from home.
+See a holistic view of your daily schedule from Slack.
+You can get notified when an event is starting soon, and join a Hangout, Zoom, Webex, or Microsoft Teams meeting directly from the calendar reminder in Slack.
+Ability to RSVP directly to event invitations, get updated when an event’s details change, and change your response as needed.

+# Decision
+We’ve decided to move forward with Slack due to its convenience in integrating with Outlook and Google Calendar.
+The Slack integration also offers a lot of flexibility in viewing team members' calendars whether on Google Calendar or Outlook.